vyadh/donkeysql/README.md

   }
 ```

+This mechanism should also be used if not consuming the whole `ResultSet` in order to
+close the `Connection` appropriately.

 Exceptions
 ----------

-Checked exceptions do not play well with lambda expressions and other frameworks.
+Checked exceptions don't tend to play well with lambda expressions and other frameworks.
-This library takes the position that checked exceptions hinder more than they help
+This library takes the position that checked exceptions hinder more than they help with
-with this style of programming, and therefore wrap `SQLException` into an
+this style of programming, and therefore wrap `SQLException` into an
 `UncheckedSQLException`, which can be explicitly caught as required.